-Add the potatoes, and boiling stock to cover.
-Simmer gently for 15 minutes until the potatoes are soft.
+Add the mushrooms, if using, and continue to cook until a little soft.
+Add the chopped potatoes and hot stock to cover.
+Simmer gently for 15 minutes until the potatoes are cooked.

-Add the garlic and nettle tops, continuing to simmer gently for a few minutes until the nettles have wilted.
+Add the nettle tops and chopped garlic and continue to simmer gently for a few minutes until the nettles have wilted.
+Use a hand blender to blend the soup to a smooth consistency.

-Season with salt and pepper to preferred taste and serve with crusty bread.
+Season with salt and freshly ground black pepper to taste, and serve with crusty bread.